rsWinAutomationSupport/rsOctopusDSC/README.md

             # Optional settings
             ListenPort = 10933
+            nicType = "detect"
+				<#
-            nicType = "detect" #This sets the value for what kind of NIC we should expect. "detect" will test the connection to the octopus server and use the NIC that successfully connects, it is the default value. "named" is where you know the name of the NIC and the connection will be tested and verify the NIC named is the one that reached the octopus server. "nicName" variable is required if this is set. "natted" will verify a connection to the octopus server and then it will call a 3rd party service to determine it's public IP nicName #This is only required if nicType is set to "named" DefaultApplicationDirectory = "C:\Octopus"
+				- "detect" #This sets the value for what kind of NIC we should expect. "detect" will test the connection to the octopus server and use the NIC that successfully connects, it is the default value.
+				- "named" is where you know the name of the NIC and the connection will be tested and verify the NIC named is the one that reached the octopus server. "nicName" variable is required if this is set.
+				- "natted" will verify a connection to the octopus server and then it will call a 3rd party service to determine it's public IP
+				#>
+			# nicName # only required if nicType is set to "named" - will be ignored otherwise
+            DefaultApplicationDirectory = "C:\Octopus"
         }
     }